UsabilityEngineering/portfolio-CS-Brandon/journal/README.md

 ![](img3.jpg)
 <br><br>
 What makes Resolve truly shine is its consistency across modules.
 Each page is tailored to a phase of post-production, but all share a unified design language.
 This consistency supports learnability, helping users build accurate mental models that transfer across tasks.
 It also makes the interface more predictable, reducing the need for relearning when switching between color and audio work.

-In short, DaVinci Resolve isn't just a powerful tool—it’s a smartly designed environment where the front-end interface supports the user’s mental flow.
-It prioritizes clarity, consistency, and creative focus—hallmarks of great UX design.
-For any editor looking to work faster and think more clearly, Resolve is more than a replacement—it’s an upgrade in how we interact with our tools.